 Students in the boundaries of Edgemont and Bell View will unite as one Glacier Hills student body — with a very cool Yeti nickname and mascot, so to speak — when the much-needed updated educational structure is finished.

-The two-story school, funded with proceeds from a $283 million, tax-rate-neutral bond approved by Canyons voters in 2017, will feature:
+The two-story school, funded with proceeds from tax-rate-neutral bonds, will feature:

 - 30 classrooms, all wired for latest teaching technology